 A humidifier should be placed several feet away from the baby’s room or bed.
 This is because putting it too close to the baby exposes them to direct water mist or vapor.
-In this case, it makes no difference whether you use a cool-mist or warm-mist humidifier; just keep it 3-4 feet away from where the baby sleeps.
+In this case, it makes no difference whether you use a cool-mist or warm-mist humidifier; keep it 3-4 feet away from where the baby sleeps.

-Considering the structure of the room.
+2. The structure of the room

 You can place the humidifier on top of a table in the center of the room.
 If you do this, I recommend covering the table with a moisture-resistant cloth to prevent the water vapor or droplets from damaging the table’s surface.